 In an email dated Nov.
-30 and released by UAMS, Kilic, 61, wrote "my resignation should not be mistaken for acceptance, as I still do not accept the false claims brought against me."
+30 and released by UAMS, Kilic, 61, wrote that "my resignation should not be mistaken for acceptance, as I still do not accept the false claims brought against me."

-In a text message to the Democrat-Gazette, Kilic wrote "even if there are some errors detected by investigation committee, they were unintentional human errors that had no influence at all on the conclusions of the scientific papers."
+In a text message to the Democrat-Gazette, Kilic wrote that "even if there are some errors detected by investigation committee, they were unintentional human errors that had no influence at all on the conclusions of the scientific papers."

 The PLOS One retraction states, in part: "The University of Arkansas for Medical Sciences performed an internal review of this work and recommended retraction in light of concerns about the Western blot figures.
 The University noted that the original data are not available, and that the conclusions of the article are not supported by available data."

-Knutson said in an email images reporting Western blots "typically appear as a photo or scan in which there are black or gray bands on a lighter background."
+Knutson said in an email that images reporting Western blots "typically appear as a photo or scan in which there are black or gray bands on a lighter background."